What Providers Need To Know

 Most common mental health disorders have an onset in childhood or adolescence, with the peak incidence occurring during adolescence.
 The earlier the intervention, the more successful it will be!
 If we can get teens help early on, we can avoid the progression of mental illness.
 Prevention and early intervention are critical to deeply helping individuals with mental health challenges.

-Adolescence is a time of growth and change, so it can be hard to tell if behavioral issues are part of normal development or need to be addressed professionally.
 According to MOTT Children’s Hospital, 40% of parents struggle to tell the difference between teen depression and normal mood swings.
-To distinguish between normal mood swings, a clinician will examine three critical areas of concern:
+To distinguish between normal mood swings, a clinician will examine three critical areas of concern: Intensity, duration, and domains in which intensity occurs.

 If a teen has ongoing and intense symptoms, the best course of action is to access a comprehensive mental health assessment from a professional.
 Early diagnosis and early treatment dramatically improve clinical outcomes.